datatrans/google-pay-web-sample/README.md

 1. Java installed on your local dev system
 2. Maven installed on your local dev system
-3. An Android Device Running Chrome > 59 and Google Play services version 11.4.x or higher
+3. Google Chrome, Mozilla Firefox, Apple Safari, or UCWeb UC Browser
 4. A google account that has a payment method installed (https://support.google.com/payments/answer/6220309)
 5. Some basic experience with Spring Boot
 6. Some understanding of Google Pay and Payment Request API